AdityaBaxla/app-dev-docs/docs/appdev-II-project/faq.md

 ## Miscellaneous

-### Q: How do I view my marks/grades after passing the level?
+#### Q: How do I view my marks/grades after passing the level?

 A: Check the results tab, usually located at the top right of the portal.

-### Q: What is the expected content of the submission video?
+#### Q: What is the expected content of the submission video?

 A: Provide a walkthrough of your app, explaining key features and implementation.
 The video should be concise and within the time limit.

-### Q: Should I delete the `node_modules` folder before submitting?
+#### Q: Should I delete the `node_modules` folder before submitting?

-A: Yes, delete the `node_modules` folder and other non-essential directories to reduce file size.
+A: Yes, delete the `node_modules` folder and other non-essential directories to reduce file size. `node_modules` can be installed with `npm install` command in the frontend root folder.

-### Q: Can I make small code changes after running a checksum and before the demo?
+#### Q: Can I make small code changes after running a checksum and before the demo?

 A: Minor changes may be allowed, but seek permission from your proctor during the viva.